Thermal degradation of polymers

 In polymers, such as plastics, thermal degradation refers to a type of polymer degradation where damaging chemical changes take place at elevated temperatures, without the simultaneous involvement of other compounds such as oxygen.
 Simply put, even in the absence of air, polymers will begin to degrade if heated high enough.
 It is distinct from thermal-oxidation, which can usually take place at less elevated temperatures.

 The onset of thermal degradation dictates the maximum temperature at which a polymer can be used.
 It is an important limitation in how the polymer is manufactured and processed.
 For instance, polymers become less viscous at higher temperatures which makes injection moulding easier and faster, but thermal degradation places a ceiling temperature on this.
 Polymer devolatilization is similarly effected.

 At high temperatures, the components of the long chain backbone of the polymer can break (chain scission) and react with one another (cross-link) to change the properties of the polymer.
 These reactions result in changes to the molecular weight (and molecular weight distribution) of the polymer and can affect its properties by causing reduced ductility and increased embrittlement, chalking, scorch, colour changes, cracking and general reduction in most other desirable physical properties.

 Reaction pathways

 Depolymerisation

 Under thermal effect, the end of polymer chain departs, and forms low free radical which has low activity.
 Then according to the chain reaction mechanism, the polymer loses the monomer one by one.
 However, the molecular chain doesn't change a lot in a short time.
 The reaction is shown below.
-This process is common for polymethymethacrylate (perspex).
+This process is common for polymethylmethacrylate (perspex).